-- The growth in solar energy facilities certified for the RPS program continued in the first quarter of 2023, with 601 new systems added (including 7 CREFs). - The District Department of Energy and Environment has developed substantial strategic partnerships (including other District agencies and other organizations) as part of its Solar for All Program to expand the construction of solar systems throughout the District, including community solar systems. - SREC prices in the District remain high, currently trading around \$420 per SREC by far the highest among the Mid-Atlantic states. - 48 active competitive suppliers, including the Potomac Electric Power Company ("Pepco")
+- The growth in solar energy facilities certified for the RPS program continued in the first quarter of 2024, with 1,071 new systems added (including 12 CREFs). - The District Department of Energy and Environment ("DOEE") has developed substantial strategic partnerships (including other District agencies and other organizations) as part of its Solar for All Program to expand the construction of solar systems throughout the District, including community solar systems. - The Commission, however, can see the potential for the diminution in the development of solar systems predicated upon reduced funding to programs in future budget cycles.
+The